kimodell/jungle-rails/README.md

-# Jungle
+# Jungle :seedling:

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1.

+Jungle was created as a Ruby based project for the web development program at [Lighthouse Labs](https://github.com/lighthouse-labs).

 ## Setup